kholia/wsjtx/Darwin/ReadMe.txt

 again, even when you download an updated version of WSJT-X.  It might be necessary if you upgrade macOS.

-Drag the WSJT-X app to your preferred location, such as Applications.
+Drag the WSJT-X app to your preferred location, such as Applications, and close the window.

 You need to configure your sound card.
 Visit Applications > Utilities > Audio MIDI Setup and select your sound card and then set Format to be "48000Hz 2ch-16bit" for